-The Football Supporters’ Federation is pleased to announce the shortlists for the 2017 FSF Awards in partnership with Virgin Media – voting is open now, and fans can back their favourites at www.fsf.org.uk/vote.
-Ninety shortlisted candidates will battle it out across 15 categories, recognising everything from the best players of 2017 to fans’ favourite away days.
+The Football Supporters’ Federation is pleased to announce the shortlists for the 2018 FSF Awards in partnership with Virgin Media – voting is open now, and fans can back their favourites at www.fsf.org.uk/vote.
+Ninety six shortlisted candidates will battle it out across 16 categories, recognising everything from the best players of 2018 to fans’ favourite away days.

-“We’re delighted that once again Virgin Media are showing their support for fans.
-Having made Twenty’s Plenty a reality for all visiting supporters at Southampton’s St Mary’s stadium for the past two seasons, they’ve once again supported fans in backing our awards.”
+“We’re delighted that once again Virgin Media are showing their support for football supporters.
+Having backed our work on Twenty’s Plenty, they’ve once again supported fans in backing our awards.”

-Voting is open from Tuesday 31st October until Monday 20th November, with the awards being presented at the Tower of London on the evening of Monday 4th December.
-Shortlisted nominees are entitled to 2 tickets to attend the awards dinner, and should get in touch with us at [email protected] for more details.
+Voting is open from Wednesday 31st October until midday on Monday 19th November, with the awards being presented at the Tower of London on the evening of Monday 3rd December.
+Shortlisted nominees are entitled to 2 tickets to attend the awards dinner, and should get in touch with us at email@example.com for more details.

-The full list of categories and nominees is below.
+The full list of categories and shortlisted nominees can be found below.